n3tuk/documentation/content/documentation/kubernetes-cluster.md

 ---
-title: "Documentation for n3tuk"
+title: Kubernetes Cluster
 date: 2023-07-19T11:27:02+01:00
 description: |-
-  An overview of the documentation for n3tuk, with links to core sections and important pages.
+  Documentation on the set up and configuration of the Kubernetes cluster in the n3tuk Organisation.
 summary: |-
-  An overview of the documentation for `n3tuk` with links to core sections and important pages.
+  Documentation on the set up and configuration of the Kubernetes cluster used in the `n3tuk` Organiation for the hosting of services and applications.
-tags: []
+tags:
+  - documentation
+  - clusters
+  - kubernetes
 draft: true
 ---

-Something goes here
+{{< alert "edit" >}} This document is currently just a placeholder; it has yet to be written.<br />Please wait for it to be updated. {{< /alert >}}